deongee/twitter_birdseed/README.md

 ================
 This WordPress plugin is supposed to be a demo.
 It basically has only basic features inheritted from the original sources.
 So it has been made for you to modify to suit your own needs.

+The plugin allows the tweet.js to retrieve data from twitter.
+However you will still need to customize the ui and appearance to meet the guideline required by twitter, which is not included in this package.
+For details of the requirement, please refer to https://dev.twitter.com/terms/display-requirements

 Please feel free to engage in what ever behavior you wish with the codes as long as it does not harm others.

 Preparing now.
 Please wait till I set up my local git repo on my mac by 18 June 2013.